pslucas0212/AWS-Cloud-Practioner-Class-Module-03/README.md

 ### Provision AWS Resources Part 1

+In AWS everything is an API service - configure, provision and manage all AWS services with API Calls

+- AWS Management Console
+- AWS CLI
+- AWS SDK
+- Other tools like AWS CLoudFormaton (IaaC)

+AWS Management console is browser based.
+Good for getting sgarted with AWS or build test evnironments.

+Use AWS CLI to script configurations, etc.  Scripts are reusable and can be started by other resources.

+AWS SDK - Allow you to interact with AWS sources using other languages.

 #### Transcript
 We've been talking about a few different AWS resources as well as the AWS global infrastructure.
 You may be wondering, how do I actually interact with these services?
 And the answer is APIs.
 In AWS, everything is an API call.
 An API is an application programming interface.
 And what that means is, there are pre determined ways for you to interact with AWS services.
 And you can invoke or call these APIs to provision, configure, and manage your AWS resources.